DoctorEww/software-assurance/Design.md

   - *Threat ID: 40*
     - Threat Name: 1.0 Bitwarden Desktop Application May be Subject to Elevation of Privilege Using Remote Code Execution
     - Justification: Input validation and sanitization is implemented to ensure clean input.
-    - Existing Mitigations: BitWarden uses the a [validation Service](https://github.com/bitwarden/jslib/blob/1016bbfb9eb28c220de8d2ab86d1f2757328f254/angular/src/services/validation.service.ts) via jslib to validate input.
+    - Existing Mitigations: BitWarden uses a [validation Service](https://github.com/bitwarden/jslib/blob/1016bbfb9eb28c220de8d2ab86d1f2757328f254/angular/src/services/validation.service.ts) via JSLib to validate input.
 User input is never executed.
     - Notable Gap: **While user input is scrubbed, the validation process is not *explicit*.
 Due to a simple lack of clarity, flaws could exist.**

   - *Threat ID: 41*
     - Threat Name: Elevation by Changing the Execution Flow in 1.0 Bitwarden Desktop Application
     - Justification: Input validation and sanitization is used to sterilize all incoming data.
-    - Existing Mitigations: BitWarden uses the a [validation Service](https://github.com/bitwarden/jslib/blob/1016bbfb9eb28c220de8d2ab86d1f2757328f254/angular/src/services/validation.service.ts) via jslib to validate input.
+    - Existing Mitigations: BitWarden uses a [validation Service](https://github.com/bitwarden/jslib/blob/1016bbfb9eb28c220de8d2ab86d1f2757328f254/angular/src/services/validation.service.ts) via JSLib to validate input.
 User input is never executed.
     - Notable Gap: **While user input is scrubbed, the validation process is not *explicit*.
 Due to a simple lack of clarity, flaws could exist.**

 ### 4. Design Observations Summary

 By outlining the overall data flow of the 1.0 BitWarden Desktop Application and identifying potential trust boundaries, automatic threat generation revealed a number of potential security threats.
 In general, the 1.0 BitWarden Desktop Application facilitates the transfer of data between two (2) External Interactors (EI) and one (1) Data Store (DS).
 Information is relayed to and from the application by the following EIs: (1) the user, and (2) the online BitWarden API.
 A single, local DS is located on the file system of the local computer.

 With these entities in mind, trust boundaries were established between the User and the 1.0 BitWarden Desktop Application, the 1.0 BitWarden Desktop Application and the external BitWarden API, and the 1.0 BitWarden Desktop Application and the local File System.
-From these trust boundaries, the Microsoft Threat Modeling tool recognized a large number automatically generated threats.
+From these trust boundaries, the Microsoft Threat Modeling tool recognized a large number of automatically generated threats.
 From these threats, 30 were evaluated by the team as *High Priority*.

 From these 30 established, high priority threats, mitigations were formulated and justified.
 From these justifications, the actual 1.0 BitWarden Desktop Application was canvassed for comparative flaws.
 While the existing 1.0 BitWarden Desktop Application generally ensures authentication and encryption security, there are a number of gaps that became evident throughout the analysis.